-After the ongoing vegan buzz around fast-food chains like Dunkin’ and Burger King, it looks like Wendy’s might finally be catching up by testing a plant-based burger in Etobicoke, Ontario.
+With the ongoing vegan buzz around fast-food chains like Dunkin’ and Burger King, it looks like Wendy’s might finally be catching up by testing a plant-based burger in Etobicoke, Ontario.

-Some posts have been made on social media by people who have seen or tasted the burger, but it has managed to stay pretty under the radar so far.
 Though not fully vegan, this step represents yet another win for animals and the future of food.